dotnet/designs/accepted/2020/net5/net5.md

-While we strive to provide an experience where you don't have to reason about the different kinds of .NET, we still don't want to fully abstract away the underlying OS, so you'll continue to be able to call OS specific APIs, be that via P/Invokes, WinRT, or the Xamarin bindings for iOS and Android APIs.
+While we strive to provide an experience where you don't have to reason about the different kinds of .NET, we still don't want to fully abstract away the underlying OS, so you'll continue to be able to call OS specific APIs, be that via P/Invokes, WinRT, or the Xamarin bindings for iOS and Android.

 Now think about developers who start on this stack and can write any application for any of the platforms that .NET provides support for.
 The branding we